wysilly/docs.getcloudify.org/content/user_guide/Scaling.md

 {{< /gsHighlight >}}

-This blueprint cal allow us to scale individual elements like so:
+This blueprint can allow us to scale individual elements like so:

 `cfy executions start -w scale -p "{'scalable_entity_name':'vm'}" -d deployment_name`